Hello Kitty Tombstone

 Just wanted to give you some insite before it was to late and you are damned to eternity within hello kitty hell.
 I would suggest you go and pick out your casket and head stone now plus set in your will that these are the things you want to be your last will and testament.
 The chances that there are Hello Kitty tombstones and caskets are likely.
 So that you won’t have to spend the only time you will have without Hello Kitty staring at the monogrammed liner of a Hello Kitty casket and sleeping on your plush Hello Kitty pillow.

-At first I chuckled to myself and that that this was extreme even by Hello Kitty Hell standards, but as the day wore on, I couldn’t shake what he said and I started to get nervous.
+At first I chuckled to myself and that this was extreme even by Hello Kitty Hell standards, but as the day wore on, I couldn’t shake what he said and I started to get nervous.
 What if there really were Hello Kitty tombstones and caskets?

 To my utter dismay it didn’t take me long to find a Hello Kitty Tombstone and having lived in Japan, I can confirm that it truly is a real gravestone: